Student–teacher ratio: Background

-Arguments
+Effects on student performance

 Numerous sources argue that lower student–teacher ratios are better at teaching students complex subjects, such as physics, mathematics and chemistry, than those with a higher ratio of students to teachers.
-Commonly, the schools with lower student–teacher ratios are more exclusive, have a larger amount of white students and are in non-inner urban areas and/or fee-paying (non-government) institutions.
+Commonly, the schools with lower student–teacher ratios are more exclusive, have a larger number of white students and are in non-inner urban areas and/or fee-paying (non-government) institutions.

 The manifold arguments and controversies of funding and student–teacher ratios have been the basis for a multitude of studies and debates.
 One view is illustrated below:

 Smaller classes are widely believed to benefit all pupils because of individual attention from teachers, and low-attaining pupils are seen to benefit more at the secondary school level, where the content level is more challenging.
 Pupils in large classes drift off task because of too much instruction from the teacher to the whole class instead of individual attention, and low-attaining students are most affected.
 Students benefit in later grades from being in small classes during early grades.
 Longer periods in small classes resulted in more increases in achievement in later grades for all students.
 In reading and science, low achievers benefit more from being in small classes.
 The benefits of small class sizes reduce the student achievement gap in reading and science in later grades.
 In contrast, in East Asian countries like Japan, larger class sizes are valued for the opportunities they give children to rub shoulders and socialize in the group, especially at the lower levels, and particularly preschool.